Rosie, age 9, loves reading in creative, outdoor places!

 How do you homeschool accelerated learners?
 How do you keep pace as they zoom through books?
 How do you meet their thirst for knowledge?
 A homeschool mom emailed me recently to ask these questions.
-Though I don't know the particulars of her very bright daughter, based on my own years of experience, I can share a seven tips for homeschooling gifted students.
+Though I don't know the particulars of her very bright daughter, based on my own years of experience, I can share nine tips for homeschooling gifted students.

 Tip #1: Use a Curriculum as Your Foundation